-The Opportunity Assessment is a tool that allows LEAs to identify opportunities and set targets for growth in digital learning.
+The Opportunity Assessment is a tool that allows Local Education Agencies to identify opportunities and set targets for growth in digital learning.

-The Arizona Department of Education will use the data that LEAs submit in the assessment to identify, prioritize and allocate resources for support.
+The Arizona Department of Education is using the data that Local Education Agencies submitted in the assessment to identify, prioritize and allocate resources for support.
 We are confident that together we will be able to achieve our goal of connectivity, devices, and skills for all K12 schools and students in the state of Arizona.